Tom-the-Bomb/MathBot/README.md

     }
     ```

-5. `cd` into the project directory and run the bot using
+5. `cd` into the project's directory and run the bot using

     ```PS
-    PS > py launcher.py
+    py launcher.py
     ```